 What you need to know about coronavirus if you have employees

 Business owners have naturally been wondering if their insurance policies cover any financial losses caused since the start of the pandemic.
 Unfortunately, business insurance probably won’t cover losses related to the coronavirus.
 For example, business interruption policies typically exclude losses due to infectious diseases (unless you have a communicable disease rider).

 Implement employee health and safety measures

-As more state and local governments move to ban even small gatherings, business as usual" has needed to adapt to a new normal.
-To help keep your employees and customers safe, take these simple steps.
+As state and local governments continue to reevaluate regulations around small gatherings and beyond, "business as usual" has needed to adapt to a new normal.
+To help keep your employees and customers safe moving forward, take these simple steps.

 Suspend nonessential employee travel

-Limiting close contact and crowds is key to slowing the spread of COVID-19.
-Postpone nonessential business travel until the outbreak is contained.
+Limiting close contact and crowds for your employees is key to avoiding their risk of contracting or spreading COVID-19.
+Avoid nonessential business travel until further notice.

 Certain special event policies also reimburse you for event postponement or loss of deposit coverage.
-But to apply, those policies must have been in place prior to the coronavirus outbreak.
+But to apply, those policies may need to have been in effect at a certain point in time.
 Check with your agent to see if you’re covered.

 Encourage employees to work from home

-Forbid employees with symptoms of a respiratory illness or who have been in close contact with a person who has tested positive for the coronavirus not to come into your business or meeting with customers or clients.
+Ask employees with symptoms of a respiratory illness or who have been in close contact with a person who has tested positive for the coronavirus not to come into your business or meet with customers or clients.

 Whenever possible, allow employees to work from home and collaborate using phone, email, and videoconferencing.
 If they’re not used to working remotely, encourage them to:

-With schools closed across the country, many employees have children of all ages at home.
-Some workers are also dealing with sick relatives who need care.
+With schools continuously adapting to outbreaks across the country, employees may have their children with them at home at any given time.
+Some workers are also dealing with sick family members or relatives who need care.

 Business owners must understand these challenges and give employees some leeway.
 For example, flexible hours can help employees manage work and life responsibilities more effectively.

 If your business has employees regularly coming to your workplace, it's important to encourage employees to wear masks, avoid nonessential contact, and consistently sanitize equipment and frequently touched surfaces.
 The Centers for Disease Control coronavirus prevention guidelines recommends that the public wear N95 and KN95 respirators in indoor spaces outside of their home, and that companies should sanitize high touch surfaces like doorknobs, tables, desks, light switches, faucets, and sinks with household cleaners and disinfectants.

-Employees who must travel to client offices should following government recommended safety precautions, such as remaining six feet away from others.
-Washing their hands regularly should go without saying.
+Employees who must travel to client offices should following government recommended safety precautions, such as remaining six feet away from others and washing their hands regularly.

 No matter how hard you try to protect your business, your employees, and your customers, COVID-19 may still take a financial toll.
 Reduced revenue, closures, and continued spread of the virus may mean you’ll have to let some employees go.